Archive-TLMT/arcmedia/arcmedia/draft.md

 # Definition of an archive  {#definition}

-An archive top-level media type identifies data that represents one or more objects along with metadata.
+The archive top-level media type identifies a container of one or more data objects and metadata about them.
 Archives are used to collect multiple data objects together into a single object for easier portability and storage.
 Archive formats can provide many optional services, including:

 1. compression